Want to greet your guests outside? Learn how to make this 'Oh Hello Porch Sign' with a wood plank, MakerX tools, and some paint.

 Once the sign is dry, remove the masking tape around the edges and peel back the vinyl stencil.

-I absolutely love how my new porch sign turned out and I couldn't wait to put my new welcome sign outside by my front door!
+I absolutely love how my new porch sign turned out, and I couldn't wait to put my new welcome sign outside by my front door!

-Our Crafting Essentials List:
+Crafting Essentials

-- The Cricut Cutting Machine is easily our favorite crafting tool.
+- The Cricut Cutting Machine is easily my favorite crafting tool.
 We use it in so many of our tutorials!

-- These MakerX Crafting Tools are perfect for keeping in the craft room, and are always ready when you need them!
+- These MakerX Crafting Tools are perfect for keeping in the craft room and are always ready when needed!

 - This Fiskars Paper Trimmer is easy to use and cuts nicely without frayed edges.

-- These Scotch Precision Scissors cut like a dream and you get multiple pairs in a pack!
+- These Scotch Precision Scissors cut like a dream, and you get multiple pairs in a pack!